pyeventsourcing/esdbclient/README.md

 assert events[1].data == event2.data
 ```

-Read a limited number of recorded events backwards from given position.
+The example below shows how to read a limited number of the recorded events
+in a stream backwards from a given stream position.

 ```python
 events = list(client.read_stream_events(stream_name1, position=2, backwards=True, limit=1))